foomo/gocontentful/README.md

 Rationale
 -----------------------------------------

 While an unofficial/experimental Go client by Contentful Labs has been available for a long time (see credits at the end of this document), working with the response of a JSON REST API is far from optimal.

 Loading and converting data into (and from) Go value objects can quickly become a nightmare and the amount of code to access each field of each content type of a complex space can literally explode and if you're not careful how and when you interact with an API over the Internet, performance can be impacted dramatically.
-Not to mention what happens to your code if you need to make a significant change the space data model.
+Not to mention the amount of changes you need to make to your code when you change the space data model.

 Also, the response of the REST API is very nicely modeled for a dynamic language where _any type_ can be returned in a slice of objects.
 The strict typing of Go makes this tricky to manage and you end up writing (and re-writing) a lot of similar code.

-The scenario above suggested the need for a code generator that can scan a Contentful space and create a complete, native Go API to interact with the remote service and provide code that can be regenerated in some seconds when the data model change.
+The scenario above suggested the need for a code generator that can scan a Contentful space and create a complete, native and idiomatic Go API to interact with the remote service and provide code that can be regenerated in some seconds when the data model change.

 How much code is that?
-As an example of a real-world scenario, a space content model with 11 content types with ranging from 3 to over 40 fields each generated 14,500 lines of Go code.
+As an example of a real-world production scenario where gocontentful is in use as of 2022, a space content model with 11 content types ranging  from 3 to over 40 fields each generated around 50,000 lines of Go code.
 Do you need all those lines?
-Yes, you do, otherwise it means you never need to read/write some of the content types and fields you defined in the model.
-In other words, your model needs some spring cleaning.
+You might not need all setters if you don't manage content through the API but you'll definitely need most of the getters otherwise those should not be in the model at all.

 Quickstart
 -----------------------------------------